ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-3.md

 Thanks to the command's {@link module:core/command~Command#refresh `refresh()`} method, we can observe the state and the value of our command not just when the user presses the button, but whenever any changes are made in the editor.
 We will use this to check if the user's selection has an abbreviation model attribute already.

-Before we do that, let's check if the command can be used at all on a given selection.
+Before we do that, we may want to check if the command can be used at all on a given selection.
 If the user selects an image, the command should be disabled.
 Let's check if our `abbreviation` attribute is allowed in the schema, using its {@link module:engine/model/schema~Schema#checkAttributeInSelection `checkAttributeInSelection()`} method.

 ```js
 // abbreviation/abbreviationcommand.js